- The Article and Polycystic Ovarian Syndrome (PCO)'s research

 A.5.
 Chinese herbs protect your baby and enhance your baby's growth in first trimister

 Please do not use these herbs until you have consult with your traditional Chinese medicine practitioner.

-Traditional Chinese medicine has been around over 4000 years and is considered as one of the best in optimizing the condition of the mother by improving the pre-existing problems and recommending the proper diets and life styles.
-According to The TCM classic "Qian Jin Yao Fang" ("Thousand Golden Essential Prescriptions") by Sun Simiao in the Tang Dynasty (618-907AD) says the baby is not formed in this period and the pregnant woman should not take any medicine for reinforcement.
+Traditional Chinese medicine has been around over 4000 years and considered as one of the best in optimization of the condition of the mother by improving the pre-existing problems and recommending the proper diets and life styles.
+According to The TCM classic "Qian Jin Yao Fang" ("Thousand Golden Essential Prescriptions") by Sun Simiao in the Tang Dynasty (618-907AD), the baby is not formed in this period and the pregnant woman should not take any medicine for reinforcement.

 Pregnancy Miracle (TCM)

 Unique Guide To Reverse InfertilityGet Pregnant

 Naturally Using Holistic Ancient Chinese Medicine